 Laminated glass is constructed from two or more plies of glass, bonded together with interlayers to form a single pane.
 The pane can be used on its own or as a component of an insulated glass unit (IGU).

-In use combinations of glass types (annealed, heat strengthened and toughened), interlayers, coatings and coloured glasses generate different performance characteristics and therefore make their use popular in buildings.
-Configure glass for strength, impact resistance, insulation, fire resistance, acoustic qualities, solar reflectance and more.
+In use combinations of glass types (annealed, heat strengthened and toughened), interlayers, coatings and coloured glasses generate different performance characteristics and therefore need to be carefully selected.
+These glasses can be configured for strength, impact resistance, insulation, fire resistance, acoustic qualities, solar reflectance and more.
 Appropriate combinations produce a strong pane with uniform strength that retains its strength even when broken and does not generate un-retained sharp shards of glass, making them more safe.

 Where is laminated glass used in buildings?

 Laminated glass is commonly used in the following areas of modern buildings:

 - Glass floors